microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/Setup.md

 ### Setup Azure resources

-After you created your new SSH key pair, you can deploy AKS on Azure via the button below.
+After you generated your SSH key pair, you can deploy AKS on Azure via the button below.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fazure-health-AI-services-samples%2FTA4H-async-blueprint%2Fsamples%2Ftext-analytics-for-health-async%2Fazuredeploy-kubernetes.json)

-### Connect to the cluster
+## Connect to the cluster

 If you don't have kubectl isntalled, you can install kubectl locally using the az aks install-cli command:
 ```cli